 Collins coached a SUNYAC player of the year, two conference rookies of the year and eight different players to all-conference honors.
 Oswego posted a team grade point average of 3.0 or better for three consecutive seasons.

-Allie Lindemann is in her first season on the Hamilton College women's basketball coaching staff.
-Lindemann had been the head girls' varsity coach at University High School in Urbana, Ill., since 2010.
-She was also a volunteer assistant coach at Parkland Community College the past two seasons.
+Allie Lindemann is in her second season on the Hamilton College women's basketball coaching staff.
+Lindemann was the head girls' varsity coach at University High School in Urbana, Ill., from 2010 to 2013.
+She was also a volunteer assistant coach at Parkland Community College for two seasons.

-Lindemann guided University HS to a 19-9 record in her first season with the team and led the program to an all-time high for wins in one season with a 25-5 record in 2011-12.
-The team won three Illinois High School Association Class A tournament contests and played in a sectional championship game that season, and Lindemann was selected an Illinois Basketball Coaches Association district coach of the year.
+Lindemann guided University HS to a 19-9 record in her first season and led the program to an all-time high for wins in a season with a 25-5 record in 2011-12.
+The team won three Illinois High School Association Class A tournament contests and played in a sectional championship game in 2012, and Lindemann was selected an Illinois Basketball Coaches Association district coach of the year.

 Lindemann played at Division I Siena College for two seasons while Hamilton head coach Michelle Collins was on the Saints' coaching staff.
 Lindemann was given the team's Joe Hogan Award for desire, attitude and dedication in 2010.
 As a junior, she made 68 3-pointers and averaged 10.6 points in 28 starts.
 In Lindemann's final college campaign, she drained 68 shots from long range again and scored 11.2 points per game in 29 starts.